Sales Tax Due Diligence in a Post Wayfair World

 State officials around the country are in the process of exploring and/or implementing a range of possibilities for taxing sales by remote sellers to take advantage of the new economic Wayfair test, and the landscape is changing rapidly.

 States That Have Announced Legislative or Administrative Rule Changes as of August 1, 2018

 The Wayfair decision has made it critical for remote sellers to review their current business against existing and quickly evolving state legislation to determine which states they may now be required to collect and remit sales tax.

 Many professionals are confused and have assumed that Wayfair only applies to e-commerce transactions.
 This is not the case.
 Although many states have not clarified a remote seller’s definition, several have, and the definition is broad as states will cast a wide net.

 For example, Nebraska defines remote sellers as “retailers that do not have a physical presence in Nebraska, but sells to purchasers in Nebraska.
 Maryland defines a remote seller as anyone who “sells or delivers tangible personal property or a taxable service for use in Maryland.”

 Why Should Buyers be Aware of Sales Tax Exposure Immediately?

 PMBA has been assisting clients with complex sales & use tax matters for over 15 years.
-If you have any questions regarding the new developments from Wayfair feel free to call Chris Vignone at (914) 219-0625.
+If you have any questions regarding Wayfair’s new developments, feel free to call Chris Vignone at (914) 219-0625.